microsoft/team-explorer-everywhere/Contributing.md

 * Participate in [discussions](https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=tee&filter=alltypes&sort=lastpostdesc)

 ## Code Styles

-A few styles we follow:
+A few styles we follow; most of these are enforced by the Eclipse configuration described in the [Getting Started Guide](GettingStarted.md).

 1. No tabs in source code.
-All tabs should be expanded to 4 spaces.
+Indentation is done using 4 spaces.
 1. No imports with "*".
 1. The attribute `final` should be used whereever it's possible.
 1. All Java source files must have the following two lines at the top: